TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

         If you are not interested in some of these resolutions, i.e. 2160p or 720p you don't need to include them.

 ??? abstract "Adapt the Standard Movie Format and Movie Folder Format - [Click to show/hide]"
-    Please have a look there: [Recommended naming scheme](/Radarr/Radarr-recommended-naming-scheme/){:target="_blank" rel="noopener noreferrer"}.
+    Please have a look here: [Recommended naming scheme](/Radarr/Radarr-recommended-naming-scheme/){:target="_blank" rel="noopener noreferrer"}.

-    !!! tip "Movie format/folder with French movie name" Radarr supports the ISO-2 naming convention for naming a movie, so replacing `{Movie CleanTitle}` with `{Movie CleanTitle:de}` will change the name to its German version.
+    !!! tip "Movie format/folder with French movie name" Radarr supports the ISO-2 naming convention for naming movies, so replacing `{Movie CleanTitle}` with `{Movie CleanTitle:de}` will change the name to its German version.

 ??? abstract "Change the Indexers Multi Languages option - [Click to show/hide]"
     In Radarr, you can tell that MULTi in an indexer means that a release possesses at least certain audio.
-For the purpose of this guide, you will select `Original` and `German`.
+For the purpose of this guide, you should select `Original` and `German`.
     This option should only be used for German indexers.
-Doing so in more "international" indexers can create false positives with the German Audio CFs.
+Doing so on "international" indexers can create false positives with the German Audio CFs.

     If you do not see the option, it is because you need to activate the "Advanced Options" of Radarr.